 Fig. 110 : Curves of ordinary screen-grid valve.
-Note that rectification (overload) can occur on quite a small signal, especially when Es is reduced tion of the characteristic, lying between the grid-current region and cut-off, is neither long enough nor straight enough to accommodate a signal of any but very small magnitude.
+Note that rectification (over-load) can occur on quite a small signal, especially when $E{\rm S}$ is reduced tion of the characteristic, lying between the grid-current region and cut-off, is neither long enough nor straight enough to accommodate a signal of any but very small magnitude.
 As always, a curved characteristic means rectification, with its accompanying distortion, and it is clear that with such a volume control as this, distortion will be greatest where we can least tolerate it-when receiving the local station.

-Here are shown the $E{\alpha} - I{a}$ curves of a typical screen-grid valve, and it is at once evident that when the voltage on the screen i s lowered the available poradded to it various harmonics.
-Since subsequent tuned circuits, tuned to the fundamental frequency, would not respond to these, they could never reach the detectorvalve, and so no harm would be done.
+Here are shown the $E_g - I_a$ curves a typical of screen-grid valve, and it is at once evident that when the voltage on the i s screen lowered the available por-